 Eric joined Watsi on April 3rd, 2015.
-Six years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,600 miles to support Ar, a hardworking day-laborer from Thailand, to fund surgery to repair his broken arm.
+Seven years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation traveled 1,900 miles to support Marc, a bright teenager with big goals from Haiti, to fund surgery that will repair the birth defect in his heart.

 Eric has funded healthcare for 84 patients in 11 countries.